lavec0324/Homework_Challenge2/README.md

 could see was the additional time needed to refactor the code but if it was used repeatedly this would payoff from the upfront investment.

 #### How do these pros and cons apply to refactoring the original VBA script.
 The pros and cons are similar to the general pros and cons.
-The upfront time and investment needed to refactor the code was there (especially for a novice) :smile: as a disadvantage.
-The advantage was the efficiency gains from refactoring and learning how to use arrays! 🥳
+The upfront time and investment needed to refactor the code was there (especially for a novice :smile: ) as a disadvantage.
+The advantage was the efficiency gains from refactoring and learning how to use arrays! 🥳 Potentially you could look at this use of arrays with a fixed number of outcomes as a disadvantage as that may not be known upfront.
+Also the way the code is written the ticket symbols and dates needs to be in alphabetical order; although this is a disadvantage to both sets of code.